 - Connecting to an Amazon DocumentDB Cluster from Outside an Amazon VPC

 Amazon DocumentDB clusters can be accessed by Amazon Elastic Compute Cloud (Amazon EC2) or other AWS services deployed within the same Amazon Virtual Private Cloud (Amazon VPC) or from different VPCs in other Regions via VPC peering.
 For use cases requiring you or your application to access the service from outside the cluster’s VPC, follow this page for information about creating an SSH tunnel via a Bastion server.

 - Supported MongoDB APIs, Operations, and Data Types

-This page lists the supported MongoDB API functionality of Amazon DocumentDB for both the 3.6 and 4.0 engines.
+This page lists the supported MongoDB API functionality of Amazon DocumentDB for both the 3.6, 4.0 or 5.0 engines.
 AWS continues to work backward from our customers to deliver the capabilities they need, and we update our services as requested features are being added.
 As we focus on delivering the capabilities that you actually use and need, you can use this page to see the compatibility documentation.